 It is very important that you keep your doctor’s appointments.
 Pre-natal health is also a vital part of these first weeks.
 Follow your doctor or health care provider’s recommendations for diet, exercise, and prenatal supplements.
 You may also choose to take a child birthing class to learn techniques for handling deliveries in various situations and to learn about possible complications and how to avoid them.

-Appointments and Exercise Schedule – Example
+Table 1 Appointments and Exercise Schedule – Example

 How to Create a Birth Plan That Includes the People in Your Life